The Origins Of Blood Type Personality Theory: Can Blood Types Reveal Personality Traits?

 Type AB

-AB blood type personalities tend to be eccentric, as the blood type personality theory blends the traits from type A and type B for this type.
+AB blood type personalities tend to be eccentric, as the blood type personality theory blends the traits from type A and type B blood for this type.
 People with AB blood type can be sociable and shy, rational and a dream-chaser, mysterious and charming.
 Negative personality traits include impatience and forgetfulness.
 AB is the rarest blood type, so an AB/AB pairing is said to be something truly special.
 However, AB types apparently can get on with any other blood type.

 The blood type books examining the relationship between blood type and personality get into much more detail about each blood type personality.
 Like many personality tests, literature about blood type personality theory uses general descriptive language, painting each blood type personality with broad strokes while remaining personal and specific.
 And just as with horoscopes, these blood-type personalities remain personally relevant and convincing to many people.